haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 Lets break those things up:

-We can use the open source cloc[^1] ('Count Lines of Code') tool, which quickly assess the files metadata - such as comments, blank lines, and the actual code count.
+A cool tool that I've discovered lately called cloc[^1] ('Count Lines of Code') that quickly assess the files metadata - such as comments, blank lines, and the actual code count.
-This can reveal us some first imperssions on the material before we get our hands dirty with the code.
+This tool can give us some first imperssions on the material before we get our hands dirty with the code.

 __Note:__ The 'cloc --show-lang' command will shows us the code languages that supported by this tool: